The eighth commandment is:

 The risen man replied:

 “Because of my many sins, I am in Purgatory, where I suffer greatly.
-Yet I prefer to die again rather than remain in this miserable and perilous life.”
+Yet I prefer to die again rather than remain in this miserable and perilous life.

-“But could you not do penance for your sins and thus avoid returning to the sufferings from which I have drawn you?”
+– But could you not do penance for your sins and thus avoid returning to the sufferings from which I have drawn you?

-“That is true,” he answered, “but I could also lose myself and be damned forever.
+– That is true, he answered, but I could also lose myself and be damned forever.
 I would much rather complete my punishment than return to life with the uncertainty of pleasing God and securing my salvation.
-The greatest grace you can grant me, O most holy Father, is to pray that the Lord may shorten my sufferings and receive me as soon as possible among the elect.”
+The greatest grace you can grant me, O most holy Father, is to pray that the Lord may shorten my sufferings and receive me as soon as possible among the elect.

-“I will do so,” replied the bishop.
+– I will do so,” replied the bishop.

 Then, accompanied by all his clergy, he led the dead man back in procession to the tomb.
 The man lay down in it at once, and immediately his body fell apart again into dust.
-It is believed that the saint soon obtained his deliverance.

 This example is most remarkable, for it shows a soul from Purgatory, having experienced its sufferings, preferring that painful state to the uncertainty in which we live while still in this world.